aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 ## 1. Introduction

 This report documents the implementation of Part 4 of the IRWA Final Project, which focuses on creating a complete web application with Retrieval-Augmented Generation (RAG), a user-friendly interface, and web analytics capabilities.
 The application provides users with an intuitive search interface for fashion products, AI-powered recommendations, and comprehensive usage statistics.
+The report will mainly cover the additional implementations made by the team, without giving so much emphasis to the already provided structure.

 ---